Dallinger/Dallinger/docs/source/networks.rst

 and it's possible both to extend these networks or create completely new ones as well.
 The networks included in Dallinger are:

-- Empty.
+- Empty
-- Chain.
+- Chain
-- DelayedChain.
+- DelayedChain
-- Star.
+- Star
-- Burst.
+- Burst
-- FullyConnected.
+- FullyConnected
-- DiscreteGenerational.
+- DiscreteGenerational
-- ScaleFree.
+- ScaleFree
-- SequentialMicrosociety.
+- SequentialMicrosociety
-- SplitSampleNetwork.
+- SplitSampleNetwork

 Nodes and Sources
 -----------------